Cuprate/old_book/src/monero/network/peer_store.md

 #define P2P_LOCAL_WHITE_PEERLIST_LIMIT                  1000
 ```

-When connecting to peers monerod trys to make around 70% of our connections from the White Peer List:
+When connecting to peers monerod tries to make around 70% of our connections from the White Peer List:

 ```c++
 #define P2P_DEFAULT_WHITELIST_CONNECTIONS_PERCENT       70